kuzmoyev/google-calendar-simple-api/README.rst

     :alt: Discord

-`Google Calendar Simple API` or `gcsa` is a library that simplifies event management in Google Calendars.
+`Google Calendar Simple API` or `gcsa` is a library that simplifies event and calendar management in Google Calendars.
 It is a Pythonic object oriented adapter for the official API.
 See the full `documentation`_.

 Installation